Licensed Marriage and Family Therapist (LMFT, LPC, LCSW)

 Ability to perform job duties in a fast-paced environment and able to embrace change and be flexible.

-Must be at least 18 and/or have a high school diploma or GED to apply
+Must be at least 18 and/or have a high school diploma/GED before the position start date to apply.

 REPORTING AND RELATIONSHIPS